U. R. Ananthamurthy: Literary works

 Ananthamurthy's works have been translated into several Indian and European languages and have been awarded with important literary prizes.
 His main works include "Prashne", "Aakasha Mattu Bekku", Samskara, Bhava, Bharathipura, and Avasthe.
 He has written numerous short stories as well.
 Several of his novels and short fictions have been made into movies.

 Most of Ananthamurthy's literary works deal with psychological aspects of people in different situations, times and circumstances.
 His writings supposedly analyse aspects ranging from challenges and changes faced by Brahmin families of Karnataka to bureaucrats dealing with politics influencing their work.

 Most of his novels are on reaction of individuals to situations that are unusual and artificial.
 Results of influences of sociopolitical and economic changes on traditional Hindu societies of India and clashes due to such influences – between a father and a son, husband and wife, father and daughter and finally, the fine love that flows beneath all such clashes are portrayed by Ananthamurthy in his works.
-This is evident in his stories like Sooryana Kudure (The Grasshopper)", Mouni (Silent Man)", "Karthika, "Ghatashraddha" etc. It does not mean that Ananthamurthy is just clinging to portraying only such somewhat standard subjects of Indian literature of his period.
+This is evident in his stories like Sooryana Kudure (The Sun's Horse)", Mouni (Silent Man)", "Karthika, "Ghatashraddha" etc. It does not mean that Ananthamurthy is just clinging to portraying only such somewhat standard subjects of Indian literature of his period.
 His novelette Bara (Drought) portrays the dynamics of a drought-stricken district of Karnataka and the challenges and dilemmas a bureaucrat may face in such situations.